Skip to main content

 Use inference_results.generate() or simulator.simulate() for hands-free trace management.
 These methods automatically:

-1. Set the trace context with the correct IDs
+1. Set the trace context (with the appropriate setup)

 2. Execute your agent